-I was delighted to read that our newsletter editor has realized place of science in what some people may have thought of as the recreational activity of hiking.
-A recent management science course has made me more fully realize the potential application of the scientific based method of programming backpacking. linear to This interest was spurred by a mid-term test where we were asked to formulate an appropriate model for a girl guide who was considering ten items for a camping trip.
+I was delighted to read that our newsletter editor has realized the place of science in what some people may have thought of as the recreational activity of hiking.
+A recent management science course has made me more fully realize the potential application of the scientific based method of linear programming to backpacking.
+This interest was spurred by a mid-term test where we were asked to formulate an appropriate model for a girl guide who was considering ten items for a camping trip.
 There values to her and weights were given as follows;

-The maximum allowed weight was 10 ibs.
+The maximum allowed weight was 20 lbs.
 I must assure you that this question was not a figment of my imagination, but the concoction of some mathematician who had probably never even been on a dayhike, let alone camping.

 Therefore, as my course project, I decided to formulate a linear integer programme for my backpack contents.
-Norman at the University Waterloo has reported in "Hiking Magazine" that "while most backpackers can carry a 20 kilo (44 lb) pack with little fatigue for long periods of time, increasing the weight beyond 20 kilos seemed to make it much more Therefore, 44 lbs seemed to be a good target weight for my backback. and contents.
+Dr. Norman at the University of Waterloo has reported in "Hiking Magazine" that "while most backpackers can carry a 20 kilo (44 lb) pack with little fatigue for long periods of time, increasing the weight beyond 20 kilos seemed to make it much more tiring."
+Therefore, 44 lbs seemed to be a good target weight for my backpack and contents.

-I carefully weighed all possible items I could take backpackingsimplfy the problem, I divided the Items into escentials (4.4 1h sleeping bag, 4.4 1b of water, 7.25 1b tent, clothing and pots totalling ol.3 lb, and food for 4 days weighing 5.5 lb), and 7.4 lbs worth of optional items.
-I chose 0.8 lb of luxury food and 6.5 lb of equipment options to maximize my enjoyment, which included extra water, sleeping pad, small towel, pocket camera, small flashlite, extra underwear, thin sweater, extra socks, kettle, and speakers.
-We tend and fuel was sufficient for two people, therefore my optional equipment could increase to 14.6 1b if I shared the weight of tent, stove, Ruel and pots with another hiker.
+I carefully weighed all possible items I could take backpacking. simplfy the problem, I divided the items into essentials (4.4 lb sleeping bag, 4.4 1b of water, 7.25 1b tent, clothing and pots totalling 31.3 lb. and food for 4 days weighing 5.3 lb), and 7.4 lbs worth of optional items.
+I chose 0.8 1b of luxury food and 6.6 1b of equipment options to maximize my enjoyment, which included extra water, sleeping pad, small towel, pocket camera, small flashlite, extra underwear, thin sweater, extra socks, kettle, and sneakers.
+My tent and fuel was sufficient for two people, therefore my optional equipment could increase to 14.6 1b if I shared the weight of tent, stove, fuel and pots with another hiker.

-The software disc model was titled "Management Science and the Microcomputer Version 1.2" by James R Burns and Larry Lustin, available from Software Engineering Systems Inc, Box 53091 Lubbock Texas 79453, and runs on an IBM.
+The software disc model was titled "Management Science and the Microcomputer Version 1.2" by James R Burns and Larry Austin, available from Software Engineering Systems Inc, Box 53091 Lubbock Texas 79453, and runs on an IBM.
 The major problem was that the integer program could only handle 20 variables and 21 constraints.
 I therefore considered optional food separately from optional equipment.

-Further research determined that the most does effective method of increasing the optional equipment I could carry was a purchase of a Bike n' Lite tent weighing 4.4 lbs for \$111, or \$39 per 1b saved.
+Further research determined that the most cost effective method of increasing the optional equipment I could carry was a purchase of a Bike n' Lite tent weighing 4.4 lbs for \$111, or \$39 per 1b saved.
 This was preferable to buying a lighter sleeping bag or stove.

-I also investigated using network analysis to determine the shortest toute from Sault Ste.
+I also investigated using network analysis to determine the shortest route from Sault Ste.
 Marie to the Grand Canyon, but I won't report on this here.
 I'm afraid space has prevented me giving full scientific equations etc., but I could supply details to serious enquirers via Box 66.
-I also would be interested in hearing of other developments ecrbining science and hikings I'm burble acteapts were to be shie to maximise enjoyment by careful aslection of becauseding equipment, and to successfully for an A on the projects
+I also would be interested in hearing of other developments combining science and hiking.
+My humble attempts were to be able to maximize enjoyment by careful selection of backpacking equipment, and to successfully get an A on the project.

-Fatrick Capper
+Patrick Capper